Categories

 property division family law

 When a couple divorces (or de facto or same-sex couples terminate their relationship), one of the major decisions to make is “who gets what”.
-A pre-nuptial agreement may help make this division easier.
+A pre-nuptial agreement (often called a ‘pre-nup’) may help make this division easier.
 If a couple can decide between them and come up with their own agreement, long court battles can be avoided.
 If not, the courts have their own way of dealing with property division.
 In Australia, the courts place all property into one pool and then divide it “equitably” or fairly.
 Everything is included and considered joint property by the courts.

 The law governing property division(link to “Property Division FAQs”) between spouses or de facto couples is Part VIII of the Family Law Act, 1975 (FLA).
 The law provides guidelines for the courts to use when dividing property.
 There are a number of factors the court will consider and which couples should know about.
 Below is a list of some considerations.